VisualComposer/builder/readme.txt

 Visual Composer free version is an ultimate page builder to get your web design project started.
 Visual Composer Premium unlocks a full website builder experience and gives you unlimited access to the Visual Composer Hub (a cloud marketplace of elements, templates, and extensions).

-= Can I edit Header, Footer, and Sidebar? =
+= Can I edit the Header, Footer, and Sidebar? =

 Yes!
 Header, Footer, Sidebar, and overall theme edit and design options are available in the Visual Composer Website Builder Premium version.

 = Do you have an online community? =

-Yes, we have an awesome online community that you can join to share your expertise, connect with power-users and Visual Composer core team – slack.visualcomposer.com
+Yes, we have an awesome online community that you can join to share your expertise, connect with power-users and the Visual Composer core team – slack.visualcomposer.com

 == Screenshots ==
 1. Easy-to-use drag and drop website builder - an intuitive editor that gives you design freedom and tools to create a beautiful website.